 STEP Three – The human factor

-We have developed a “top ten phone etiquette problems”.
-Most of our client’s employees make these mistakes daily until we intervene to ensure that problems are fixed.
+We have developed a “top ten phone etiquette problems.”
+Most of our client’s employees make these mistakes daily until we intervene and then ensure that the problems are fixed, permanently.
 We run analytics regularly on our client’s website(s).
 The analytics allow us to have their site(s) performing at the optimal peak.
 The result is that the search engines respond better to the website.

-Potential clients/customers respond better because the site(s) is fast.
+Potential clients/customers respond better because the site(s) is fast and mobile friendly.
 We make comparisons to their major competitor’s websites.
+We delve into the highest-ranking signal that Google uses, backlinks.
 We test the backend of the competitors’ website, and this data provides us with ideas that we use to better our client’s marketing results.
 This part is software driven, but a real person interprets the data and advances change in our systems.

 We have a strategy team assigned to each account which reviews data and makes changes regularly.
 The team is like an orchestra, all following the “maestro” (Our account managers) direction.
 And then there is the daily phone call review.